oRyLee/Lab-Report-2/labReport1.md

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
 -The port number value is subject to change when being input to the command line as well as the string added in the search bar after "/add-message?s="

+Part 2:

+A bug I saw in the lab was in the ArrayExamples class where the implementation of reversing the last element of the array did not work successfully: